 He is a leader within his discipline and within the University, and a passionate advocate around the world for policies and practices that are based on firm scientific evidence and that improve individual and community wellbeing.

 He has a national and international reputation particularly in crime and violence prevention, evidenced by numerous awards, honours and collaborations.
 Ross’ career focus is the theoretical analysis of crime and associated problems such as violence, child abuse, injury, substance abuse and corruption – and the prevention of these problems through the scientific method to problem analysis and the development, implementation and evaluation of interventions.

 Dr Kate Freiberg

-Kate’s interest in the theory and practice of applying, and evaluating, collectively organised prevention initiatives in community settings includes strategies for supporting home-school-community partnerships to promote positive outcomes for children living in high-risk environments.
+Her interest in the theory and practice of applying and evaluating collectively organized prevention initiatives in community settings has led to the development of innovative measurement tools, and strategies for supporting home-school-community partnerships to promote children’s wellbeing.

 Kate’s career has offered her many rewarding opportunities to work alongside practitioners and managers from many disciplines and organisations.
 It has included periods of intensive partnership with community agencies and schools to support program development and good practice around measurement and data collection.
 Her collaborative work with community partners serves to deepen her understanding of the challenges and rich rewards of applying the principles of implementation science in routine practice settings.